valera-rozuvan/react-webpack-starter/README.md

 The above variables are defined in the `.env` file.

-NOTE: [dotenv](https://www.npmjs.com/package/dotenv) NPM package is used only at build time.
+NOTE: The `dotenv` NPM package is used only at build time.
 It is not included in the resulting build.

 ## Minimal size